How to Stop Worrying

 - Given the likelihood is very low, is it possible to live with the small chance that something negative may happen.

 - Ask your friends and family how they cope with uncertainty in specific situations.
 Could you do the same?

 - Tune into your emotions.
 Worrying about uncertainty is often a way to avoid unpleasant emotions.
 But by tuning into your emotions you can start to accept your feelings, even those that are uncomfortable or don’t make sense.

 Resources and references

-Fighting Life's "What Ifs" – Answers to why we worry and what we can do to combat pessimistic predictions, relieve anxiety, and stop chronic worrying.
-(Psychology Today)
+Generalized Anxiety Disorder: When Worry Gets Out of Control – Why we worry and what we can do to combat pessimistic predictions, relieve anxiety, and stop chronic worrying.
+(National Institute of Mental Health)

 What?
 Me Worry!?! – Self-help course with 11 sequential modules or workbooks that teach you how to stop worrying and get anxiety relief.
 (Centre for Clinical Interventions, Department of Health, Government of Western Australia)

 Understand the Facts – Information about everyday anxiety and anxiety disorders.
 (Anxiety and Depression Association of America)